asbudhkar/XAI-in-Bioinformatics/README.md

 A list of Github repositories to centralize methods and applications of Explainable Artificial Intelligence (XAI) in bioinformatics

 ## Introduction
+The widespread adoption of Artificial Intelligence (AI) and machine learning (ML) tools across various domains has showcased their remarkable capabilities and performance.
+Black-box AI models raise concerns about decision transparency and user confidence.
+Therefore, explainable AI (XAI) and explainability techniques have rapidly emerged in recent years.
+This repository provides some XAI frameworks and their applications in bioinformatics, with a particular focus on omics and imaging.

 ## Methods
 **[LIME (Local Interpretable Model-Agnostic Explanations)](https://github.com/marcotcr/lime)**